Tangenten/Game-Framework/README.md

 # A Game Framework over SFML.net and other libraries

 Includes:
-Entity-Component GameModel
+Entity-Component GameModel <br />
-Entity-Component-System GameModel
+Entity-Component-System GameModel <br />
-Asset Filesystem Abstraction
+Asset Filesystem Abstraction <br />
-Audio System made from scratch with sound generators and processors Sprite Graphics with shader effects abstractions Settings Module
+Audio System made from scratch with sound generators and processors <br />
+Sprite Graphics with shader effects abstractions <br />
+Settings Module <br />
-Camera Module
+Camera Module <br />
-A dropdown console, with customattributes you can call any function in your code, set any variable. all via the console Coroutines to split up work over multiple frames
+A dropdown console, with customattributes you can call any function in your code, set any variable. all via the console <br />
+Coroutines to split up work over multiple frames <br />
-Game Abstraction lets you load games from the console GUI system to easily generate developer guis from any object you pass to it input abstaction layer, with keybindings
+Game Abstraction lets you load games from the console <br />
+GUI system to easily generate developer guis from any object you pass to it <br />
+input abstaction layer, with keybindings <br />
-Basic collision detection helpers
+Basic collision detection helpers <br />
-Tween and Oscillation functions
+Tween and Oscillation functions <br />

 ![Alt Text](https://github.com/Tangenten/Game-Framework/blob/main/raycastTerrain.gif?raw=true)